My Poetry Story

 In the quietest hours, when the world fell away, I listened — and the silence answered.

-What the Silence Gave Me is a debut collection born from healing, heartbreak, awakening, and deep self-remembering.
-These poems trace the arc of transformation — from loss to clarity, from stillness to selfhood — revealing what waits on the other side of pain when we finally stop running and learn to sit with ourselves.
+What the Silence Gave Me is my debut collection, born from heartbreak, healing, and deep self-remembering.
+These poems trace the path of transformation — from loss to clarity, stillness to selfhood — revealing what waits when we finally sit with ourselves.

-Click below to learn more about this collection and launch dates
+Click below to learn more about the collection and launch details.

 Featured Poems